English ship Elizabeth (1647): Service after the Restoration May 1660

 In June 1660, still under Captain Grimsditch, she carried out operations in the Straits.
 On 1 May 1664, she was under Captain Edward Nixon until his death on 17 May 1665.
 On 18 May 1665, she was under command of Captain Robert Robinson at Tangier.
 She captured a Dutch merchantman in the English Channel.
 On 9 April 1666, she was under Captain Charles Talbot for a convoy to Lisbon.
 She returned in May 1666.
 She was a member of Blue Squadron, Van Division at the St James Day Fight on 25 July 1666.
 On 19 August 1666, she came under command of Captain John Lightfoot for convoy duty off Virginia.

 Loss

-Elizabeth was burnt in action with the Dutch off Jamestown, Virginia on 5 June 1667.
-Captain Lightfoot was killed during the action.
+Elizabeth was burnt in action with four warships of the Dutch off Jamestown, Virginia in the Penobscot River on 5 June 1667.
+The Dutch boarded and burnt her, and also burnt or captured some eighteen merchant vessels also moored in the river awaiting being formed into a convoy.
+Captain Lightfoot was court-martialled and found guilty of negligence; he was imprisoned for one year and dismissed from the service, although he continued to serve in the early 1670s before disappearing in records.